lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-File lenght doesn't have a specific line number limitation, since basically, code shall respect contemporary software development principles (mainly, S.O.L.I.D., and also complemented by their small siblings – D.R.Y., K.I.S.S. and Y.A.G.N.I.).
+File length doesn't have a specific line number limitation, since basically, code shall respect contemporary software development principles (mainly, S.O.L.I.D., and also complemented by their small siblings – D.R.Y., K.I.S.S. and Y.A.G.N.I.).
 Following the principles won't let an engineer to create an unacceptably long files.
-However, if an engineer isn't experienced and doesn't have an experienced reviewer, the number of 200 lines (incliding all formatting and comments) could be used for guidance.
+However, if an engineer isn't experienced and doesn't have an experienced reviewer, the number of 200 lines (including all formatting and comments) could be used for guidance.

 [Return to Table of Contents](#table-of-contents)